 Are Golf Practice Apps Worth It?

-If you are a golfer that cares about getting better and needs a little direction when it comes to practice, the practice apps are well worth the money.
+If you are a golfer who cares about getting better and needs a little direction when it comes to practice, the practice apps are well worth the money.

 How much practice do I need to be doing a week?